 As discussed in section 3.3.4.2, Upstream Passage Performance Standard and Effectiveness Testing, increasing upstream passage effectiveness from rates as low as 71 percent under existing conditions to the proposed performance standard of at least 95 percent would allow more spawning-capable salmon to reach spawning grounds upstream of the project, which could advance the recovery of the GOM DPS.
 GLHA's proposed effectiveness studies would be necessary to determine whether or not the 95 percent effectiveness standard was met.
-If the existing upstream fishway does not meet the 95 percent effectiveness studies may be needed to improve upstream passage and meet the standard.
-The proposed studies and adaptive management approach are supported by NMFS and Maine DMR.
-Nevertheless, the SPP lacks adequate detail with respect to the study design, the number of years of study, and the need and timing of additional studies not proposed.
-Specifically, the upstream passage effectiveness study, which was previously developed in consultation with the resource agencies and Penobscot Indian Nation, and
+If the existing upstream fishway does not meet the 95 percent effectiveness standard, the proposed adaptive management and additional effectiveness studies may be needed to improve upstream passage and meet the standard.
+The proposed studies and adaptive management approach are supported by NMFS257 and Maine DMR.
+Nevertheless, the SPP for Atlantic salmon lacks adequate detail with respect to the study design, the number of years of study, and the need and timing of additional studies not proposed.
+Specifically, the upstream passage effectiveness study, which was previously developed in consultation with the resource agencies and Penobscot Indian Nation, and approved by the Commission, includes scientifically acceptable methods, such as the use of telemetry tagged adult Atlantic salmon.
+However, because some methodology, such as the choice of telemetry tag (e.g., radio-tag, acoustic tag) has not been finalized in the existing study plan, GLHA would need to revise the study plan in consultation with the resource agencies and the Penobscot Indian Nation, and file a revised plan for final approval from the Commission.
+In addition, because the existing study plans are not currently included in the SPP for Atlantic salmon,258 the existing study plans and any revisions will need to be included as attachments to the SPP for Atlantic salmon subsequent to GLHA receiving any new license.

-&lt;sup>235 NMFS's fishway prescription requires that all passage effectiveness studies for eel, alosines, and Atlantic salmon, begin at the start of the first migratory season after fishways are operational.
+257 NMFS's fishway prescription requires that all passage effectiveness studies for eel, alosines, and Atlantic salmon, begin at the start of the second migratory season after fishways are operational.
 However, as discussed in detail below in section 5.1.3, Measures Not Recommended, this requirement would not be feasible for the upstream passage effectiveness studies for adult Atlantic salmon.